Winning games for bounded geodesics in moduli spaces of quadratic differentials: Quadratic differentials, complexes, and geodesic flow

-The following proposition gives the equivalence of Theorem~\ref{main} and Theorem~\ref{thm:equiv} and will be the motivation for what follows. \begin{prop} Let Then $\underset{(\theta,L)\in S}{\inf}L^2|\theta-\psi|>0$, if and only if $\psi$ determines a bounded direction. \end{prop}
+We can think of the set of saddle connections as a subset of $S^1\times\R$ by associating to each $\gamma$ the pair $(\theta_\gamma,|\gamma|)$.
+The following proposition gives the equivalence of Theorem~\ref{main} and Theorem~\ref{thm:equiv} and will be the motivation for what follows.